 -F "commit=$CI_COMMIT_SHA"Step 2: Choose Your Retention

-Every upload gets a permanent URL.
+Every upload gets a shareable URL.
 You control how long reports are kept:

 | Plan | Default Retention | Per-Project Settings |